|

 ZIP File contents

-- menu.avi.
-This file is as small video which is used in case the user adds CHAPTERS (XSUB only) to the generated files.
+• menu.avi.
+This file is a small video which is used in case the user adds CHAPTERS (XSUB only) to the generated files.

 Installation